-What is Nitrite (NO–2)?
+What is Nitrite (NO2–)?

 Nitrite is composed of 1 Nitrogen and 2 Oxygen atoms.
-Their flow of circulation is as follows – from the digestive system, into the blood, into the saliva and back to the digestive system.
+Their flow of circulation is as follows – from the digestive system into the blood, the saliva and back to the digestive system.
 Therefore this is called entero-salivary circulation.
-It appears as a colorless liquid of crystalline solid.
-When in contact it can cause irritation to mucous membranes, skin, and eyes.
+It appears as a colourless liquid or crystalline solid.
+When in contact, it can cause irritation to mucous membranes, skin, and eyes.

-Properties of Nitrite – NO–2
+Properties of Nitrite – NO2–

 |Molecular Weight/ Molar Mass||46.005 g/mol|

 Nitrite Structure (NO2– Structure)

 - It prevents bacterial growth and is hence used for curing meat.

 - Medically it is used as a vasodilator to relieve cardiac pain.

 - It is added to processed meats such as bacon, hot dogs, and sausages.